voxeet/voxeet-uxkit-ios/README.md

 <img src="http://cdn.voxeet.com/images/XCodeFramework.png" alt=“Frameworks” title=“Frameworks” width=“500”/>
 </p>

+*(WebRTC.framework missing on this screenshot)*

 ## Voxeet Conference Kit usage

 ### `initialize`

-Use this method to initialize the iOS SDK with your Voxeet user information.
+Use these methods to initialize the Voxeet frameworks.

 #### Parameters
 -   `consumerKey` **String** - The consumer key for your app from [your developer account dashboard](https://developer.voxeet.com).